BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 ### Exercise 16-1

-Write a function called `multime` that takes a daytime object and a number and returns a new daytime object that contains the product of the original daytime and the number.
+Write a function called `multime` that takes a mytime object and a number and returns a new mytime object that contains the product of the original mytime and the number.

-Then use `multime` to write a function that takes a daytime object that represents the finishing time in a race, and a number that represents the distance, and returns a daytime object that represents the average pace (time per mile).
+Then use `multime` to write a function that takes a mytime object that represents the finishing time in a race, and a number that represents the distance, and returns a mytime object that represents the average pace (time per mile).

 ### Exercise 16-2

-Julia provides time objects that are similar to the daytime objects in this chapter, but they provide a rich set of function and operators.
+Julia provides time objects that are similar to the mytime objects in this chapter, but they provide a rich set of function and operators.
 Read the documentation at <https://docs.julialang.org/en/latest/stdlib/Dates/#Dates-Functions-1>.

 1. Write a program that gets the current date and prints the day of the week.